-- The sale of 10.2 Bcfe proved developed reserves, consisting predominately of working interest properties in the Eagle Ford Shale play in Texas and the Arkoma Stack play and Western Anadarko Basin in Oklahoma. - Production of 9.4 Bcfe from our natural gas and oil properties. - Negative pricing revisions of 4.8 Bcfe due to natural gas and oil wells reaching their economic limits earlier than was projected in 2022 due to lower commodity prices. - Negative performance revisions of 0.5 Bcfe principally due to steeper decline and lower than expected volumes in wells located in an area with gas takeaway constraints located in the Haynesville Shale. - Reserve extensions, discoveries and other additions of 8.8 Bcfe (comprised of 1.0 Bcfe proved developed reserves and 7.8 Bcfe proved undeveloped reserves) principally resulting from: (i) our royalty interest ownership in the ongoing development of unconventional natural gas, utilizing horizontal drilling, in the Haynesville Shale play of East Texas and Western Louisiana; and (ii) our royalty interest ownership in the ongoing development of unconventional natural gas, our royalty interest ownership in the SCOOP play in the Ardmore basin of Oklahoma. - The acquisition of 7.7 Bcfe, predominately of royalty interest properties in the active drilling programs of the Haynesville Shale play in east Texas and western Louisiana and the Mississippi and Woodford Shale intervals in the SCOOP play in the Ardmore basin of Oklahoma, of which 3.4 Bcfe were proved developed and 4.3 Bcfe were proved undeveloped.
+- The sale of 10.2 Bcfe proved developed reserves, consisting predominately of working interest properties in the Eagle Ford Shale play in Texas and the Arkoma Stack play and Western Anadarko Basin in Oklahoma. - Production of 9.4 Bcfe from our natural gas and oil properties. - Negative pricing revisions of 4.8 Bcfe due to natural gas and oil wells reaching their economic limits earlier than was projected in 2022 due to lower commodity prices. - Negative performance revisions of 0.5 Bcfe principally due to steeper decline and lower than expected volumes in wells located in an area with gas takeaway constraints located in the Haynesville Shale. - Reserve extensions, discoveries and other additions of 8.8 Bcfe (comprised of 1.0 Bcfe proved developed reserves and 7.8 Bcfe proved undeveloped reserves) principally resulting from: (i) our royalty interest ownership in the ongoing development of unconventional natural gas, utilizing horizontal drilling, in the Haynesville Shale play of East Texas and Western Louisiana; and (ii) our royalty interest ownership in the ongoing development of unconventional natural gas, oil and NGL utilizing horizontal drilling in the Mississippi and Woodford Shale intervals in the SCOOP play in the Ardmore basin of Oklahoma. - The acquisition of 7.7 Bcfe, predominately of royalty interest properties in the active drilling programs of the Haynesville Shale play in east Texas and western Louisiana and the Mississippi and Woodford Shale intervals in the SCOOP play in the Ardmore basin of Oklahoma, of which 3.4 Bcfe were proved developed and 4.3 Bcfe were proved undeveloped.